Back to all posts

-Many people think sciatica is a specific condition, but it’s actually a symptom.
-It’s your body’s alarm system, signaling that the sciatic nerve is being pinched or irritated.
-The surprising culprit is often not a complex spinal issue, but simple muscle tension in your glutes or lower back.
-Understanding this is the first step toward finding real relief.
+You might be surprised to learn that sciatica isn’t a condition.
+It’s a symptom—your body’s alarm that the sciatic nerve is being pinched.
+The culprit is often simpler than you think: tight muscles in your glutes or lower back.
+Understanding this is key to finding real relief.
 Instead of just managing the pain, you can address the source directly.
-A skilled therapist can use specific techniques to release the tight muscles responsible for the nerve compression.
-This is the foundation of an effective medical massage for sciatica—a treatment that targets the cause, not just the discomfort, helping you find lasting freedom from pain.
+A skilled therapist can release the specific muscles causing the nerve compression.
+This is the goal of an effective medical massage for sciatica, a treatment that targets the cause for lasting freedom from pain.

 Key Takeaways

-What Is Sciatica and Why Does It Hurt?
+Let’s Talk Sciatica: What It Is and Why It Hurts

 If you’ve ever felt a sharp, shooting pain that travels from your lower back down through your leg, you might be dealing with sciatica.
 It’s a distinct and frustrating type of pain that can make simple activities like walking, sitting, or even standing feel like a major challenge.
 While the term is common, what’s actually happening in your body is often misunderstood.
 Sciatica isn’t a condition on its own, but rather a symptom of another problem, like a herniated disc, spinal stenosis, or, very often, simple muscle tension.